htho/mweRollupBabelAsyncAwait/README.md

 $ ./node_modules/.bin/http-server -p 8080

 # visit http://localhost:8080/BuildTest.html
-# check if "Hi" and "foo" is printed to your console.
+# check if "Hi from top level!" and "Hi from the async function!" is printed to your console.
 ```